kzed-1/ruby-cli-app/README.md

 this file comes with a gemfile with rspec listed in it, make sure to bundle install to get RSpec in order to run tests

 ## Instructions on running the program
-This program runs on terminal, my setup is on mac os
+This program runs on the terminal, my setup is on mac os

 * Make sure to have ruby installed in your setup
 *  If you don't here is a link with instructions to get ruby: <a href = "https://www.ruby-lang.org/en/documentation/installation/">Ruby</a>